Fighting pancreatic cancer through research, support & awareness

 What is pancreatic cancer?

 Pancreatic cancer starts in the pancreas and is one of the deadliest cancers because symptoms often don't appear until it has spread.
-The 5-year survival rate is just 12%.
+The 5-year survival rate is just 12%, and 74% of patients die within one year of diagnosis.

 Early detection is critical—knowing the warning signs can save your life.